tanzengehen/kirundi-lemmatize-search/README.md

 Every project is different, so consider which of these sections apply to yours.
 The sections used in the template are suggestions for most open source projects.
 Also keep in mind that while a README can be too long and detailed, too long is better than too short.
 If you think your README is too long, consider utilizing another form of documentation rather than cutting out information.

 ## Name
-Choose a self-explaining name for your project.
+Ingenzura-ikirundi

 ## Description
-Let people know what your project can do specifically.
-Provide context and add a link to any reference visitors might be unfamiliar with.
-A list of Features or a Background subsection can also be added here.
-If there are alternatives to your project, this is a good place to list differentiating factors.
 Ingenzura-kirundi is a tool to analyse rundi texts by lemma.
 That way NLP statistic tasks are more efficient, because it reduces tokens not only to types but to lemmata.
 This is important because in bantu languages the verbform contains in itself also subject, up to three objects, time, negation, perfektiv and other features ... combined with 16 classes of nouns there is a huge number of forms possible.
 Ingenzura-kirundi takes a text and returns it's tokens tagged with lemma and POS (Part of Speech).
 With this it's also possible:
 - search N-grams by combinations of token, lemma or POS
 - frequency distribution of types